trevorwslee/MicroPython-DumbDisplay/README.md

-# DumbDisplay MicroPython Library (v0.2.1) #
+# DumbDisplay MicroPython Library (v0.2.2) #

 DumbDisplay MicroPython Library is a port of the Arduino DumbDisplay Library (https://github.com/trevorwslee/Arduino-DumbDisplay) for the DumbDisplay Android app -- https://play.google.com/store/apps/details?id=nobody.trevorlee.dumbdisplay

 For a video introduction, please watch the YouTube video: Introducing DumbDisplay MicroPython Library -- with ESP32, Raspberry Pi Pico, and Raspberry Pi Zero -- https://www.youtube.com/watch?v=KVU26FyXs5M

 Although the porting is not complete, nevertheless, a large portion of DumbDisplay functionalities have been ported.
-Hopefully, this should already be helpful for friends that develop programs for micro-controller boards in Micro-Python.
+Hopefully, this should already be helpful for friends that develop programs for microcontroller boards in Micro-Python.

 Note that even it is targeted for MicroPython, it is still usable with regular Python 3, like in Raspberry Pi environment, or even with desktop / laptop.